 While this might be the homeward bound leg, there is plenty of racing still to be done.
-With more individual races, an Atlantic crossing and homecoming, this is one of the most sought-after legs on the race.
+With an Atlantic crossing and an emotional homecoming, this is one of the most sought-after legs on the race.
 And, with almost 40,000 miles of racing already behind you, there are still valuable racing points to be won.
-Third place on the overall race has been decided on the last race of Leg 8 on the last two Clipper Race editions.
+The podium places on the overall race have been decided on the last race of Leg 8 on the last three Clipper Race editions.

-Then it’s a 2,000-mile blast back towards Europe and one of the warmest welcomes of the whole race in Derry-Londonderry.
-A week long celebration to mark your achievements - you can expect concerts, festivals and an endless flow of Guinness!
+Then it’s a 2,000-mile blast back towards Europe and one of the warmest welcomes of the whole race in Ireland.